ctxppc/thesis/Glyco/README.md

 Swift is available as part of Xcode (and Xcode Command Line Tools) on macOS.

 Build Glyco using Xcode (macOS only) or by running `swift build -c release`.
 For development builds, do `swift build` instead.
+The `glyco` binary is located at the path printed by `swift build -c release --show-bin-path`/`swift build --show-bin-path`.

 ### CHERI-RISC-V toolchain
 Glyco depends on [CHERI-LLVM](https://github.com/CTSRD-CHERI/llvm-project) for assembling & linking.
 CHERI-LLVM is part of the CHERI-RISC-V toolchain, which also contains an QEMU emulator and a FreeBSD fork named CheriBSD.